Dropping or Withdrawing from Courses

 Beginning the fifth week of class students are no longer allowed to drop but must withdraw from classes.
 The withdrawal period for full-term classes ends at the end of the tenth week of the term.
 See the Academic Calendar for specific information on when the withdrawal period ends.
 It is the student's responsibility to initiate the Withdrawal Request (through Academica).
 Approval of a Withdrawal Request is at the discretion of the instructor.

-Students who request course withdrawals starting at the 5th week of the term will receive one of the following grades:
+Students who request course withdrawals after the drop period has ended will now receive one of these notations:

 "WP" Withdrawal with a passing grade earned to date